-Musicians In Motion is proud to offer studio piano lessons at our South Charlotte, Waxhaw, and Fort Mill locations as well as in-home.
+Musicians In Motion is proud to offer studio piano lessons at our South Charlotte and Waxhaw locations, as well as in-home.

 We’re so glad you’re thinking of taking piano lessons at our studio!
 The piano is the most universal instrument, and a fantastic choice for those that have not played an instrument before.
 At Musicians In Motion, we pride ourselves in having experienced, patient teachers willing to work with students from young to old, beginner to advanced.
-We will place you with the right teacher based on your needs and personality, and we even give you a free trial lesson, so there’s no risk in trying us out!
+We will place you with the right teacher based on your needs and personality, and we offer a money back guarantee if you’re not satisfied with the first lesson!

 For info on piano classes for children under 6, please click here.
 Click here to learn more.

 Not sure which method is for you?
 Give us a call or fill out a contact form and we’ll help you out!

 Meet a few of our Amazing Piano Teachers